-Туре Applies to Changes where one or more changes impacts as follows Sanctioning Authority 1 Between General Fund and HRA Services Council 2 Between Cabinet Portfolios Cabinet 3 Between Services within a Portfolio Director and Portfolio Holder 4 Between budgets, activities and project provision being the responsibility of an individual Group Manager Director and Group Manager
+Туре Applies to Changes where one or more changes impacts as follows Sanctioning Authority 1 Between General Fund and HRA Services Council 2 Between Cabinet Portfolios Cabinet 3 Between Services within a Portfolio Strategic Director and Portfolio Holder 4 Between budgets, activities and project provision being the responsibility of an individual Head of Service. •

 All proposed changes to the official establishment shall be subject to review and comment by the Section 151 Officer.
-He/she shall determine whether the proposal should be subject to the positive endorsement of a higher authority.
+They shall determine whether the proposal should be subject to the positive endorsement of a higher authority.